caitlinstanton/Interactive-Lab-Hub/Lab 3/README.md

 >Particularly, Caitlin's housemate, Michael, has some technical experience and already knew that there was probably wizarding involved since he reasoned that there is a lack of image processing or a computer vision library and with only using a web socket, there wouldn't be enough resources to determine facial resources.
 However, he thought that monitoring the system was great!
 He said it was really convenient to not have to click on anything and Bill just starts and stops due to voice activated integration.
 >
 >For Grace's housemate, Christin, she was unaware that this was a wizarding interaction.
 At first, she mentioned that she was slightly uncomfortable that a camera would be watching while she was studying.
 After Grace mentioned that it was a wizard controlling Bill, she was even more creeped out.
 However, she said that if she had faith in who was watching her, she would use Bill to help her not become distracted and also suggested another system to monitor her computer screen or phone usage.
->Our housemates were able to test out the system.
-Particularly, Caitlin's housemate, Michael, has some technical experience and already knew that there was probably wizarding involved since he reasoned that there is a lack of image processing or a computer vision library and with only using a web socket, there wouldn't be enough resources to determine facial resources.
-However, he thought that monitoring the system was great!
-He said it was really convenient to not have to click on anything and Bill just starts and stops due to voice activated integration.

 Answer the following:

 ### What worked well about the system and what didn't?
 >It is very convenient overall since the user can just use his or her voice to turn Bill on and off.
 Many apps on the phone or programs require clicking or tapping, and sometimes, the user forgets to do so.
-From the user perspective, it may be creepy that Bill is always watching them (all users mentioned this)
-(Michale mentioned this) even though we gave Bill a blinking green LED.
+From the user perspective, it may be creepy that Bill is always watching them (all users mentioned this) even though we gave Bill a blinking green LED.
 Some other feedback was that having the LED turn on while Bill was talking seemed cool, and they wished that the LED would blink when Bill is turning off and on, just like Google Home or Amazon's Alexa.

 ### What worked well about the controller and what didn't?
 >What worked well was that the controller could easily see the user's face, whether the user was being productive or not.
 The controller could also just speak to the user by typing effortlessly on the wonderful UI.
 However, the monitoring features were limited since we did not implement the controller's ability to see what websites the user went on, as that could be an easier way to indicate if the user is procrastinating.